Interpolation Blocks

 <p>value of variable is: {variable}</p>

-The page will display: value of variable is: QingKuai, and will update accordingly when the variable's value changes.
+The page then shows: value of variable is: Qingkuai, and when the value of variable changes, the page updates accordingly.

 Dynamic Attributes

-However, sometimes we need interpolation not just in text but also in attribute values.
-In such cases, you can prefix a regular attribute name with an exclamation mark ! and wrap the attribute value in curly braces to use dynamic attribute syntax:
+Sometimes interpolation is needed not only in text, but also in attribute values.
+In that case, add an exclamation mark ! before a normal attribute name and wrap the value in curly braces to use dynamic attribute syntax:

 qk